katcosgrove/sawcon/content/pages/index.md

     title: Slicing Technology
     subtitle: >-
       SawCon is the premier conference for disruptive technology in the enterprise.
-Join us for a
+Join us for a full day of the sharpest
   - type: features_section
     title: Features
     features: